Full Home Inspection vs. Pre-offer Structure and Systems Inspection:

 Great question.
 Market conditions often rule the day - if a commodity is hot, then it is a seller’s market and sellers can dictate the terms.
 But that is not ideal.
 Home Inspection legislation was put into law and regulations were developed to protect the consumer.
 Consumer protection is vital to maintain safe and reasonable community standards.
 There is new legislation that has been submitted to the state legislature to change this.
 This new legislation would remove the inspection contingency from the standard offer to purchase form, and ensure that any homebuyer in Massachusetts has the right to have a home inspection if their offer is accepted.
 This would end the practice of waiving a home inspection contingency to make your offer more attractive to a seller, and it would end the practice of sellers favoring only offers without an inspection contingency.
 See more about this bill here and an article on Boston.com here.

 Yes.
 We can.
-We prefer not to, but we can work with this.
+We prefer not to, but we can work with this - and as long as we can still get 60 minutes in the home.
 We just can’t discuss out loud our findings because we want to give you the full information and not other people.

 Q: Can you do one of these pre-offer inspections without a report?